dmw2166/ASIC2026/README.md

-# ASIC2026 — Pre-Workshop Setup
+# ASIC2026 Python coding — Pre-Workshop Setup

 Before the workshop, please complete the steps below so you arrive ready to code along.
-The whole process takes about 15 minutes and does **not** require using a terminal or command line.
+The whole process takes about 15 minutes.

 By the end you will have:
 1. Anaconda installed